martinfleis/clustergram/paper/paper.md

 used clustering algorithms, K-Means.
 The algorithm first sets a pre-defined number of random seeds and attempts to split the data into the same number of classes, searching for the optimal seed locations providing the best split between the groups.
-However, the number of seed locations needs to be defined by a researcher and is usually unknown.
-The clustering solution is therefore created for a range of viable solutions (usually from 2 to N) that are compared and assessed based on various criteria, be it a so-called _"elbow plot"_ of silhouette score looking for the "elbow" on a curve or a related silhouette analysis, or using other evaluation metrics.
+However, the number of classes needs to be defined by a researcher and is usually unknown.
+The clustering solution is therefore created for a range of viable solutions (usually from 2 to N) that are compared and assessed based on various criteria, be it a so-called _"elbow plot"_ of silhouette score looking for the "elbow" on a curve or a related silhouette analysis, or using other evaluation metrics, with both former and latter options often resulting in partitions that may not be relevant [@GAGOLEWSKI2021620].
 Most of them have in common that they treat each clustering option separately, without a relation between, e.g., when testing 3 and 4 clusters, the behavior of observations between these two options is not considered.
 To alleviate the situation and shed more light on the dynamics of